ppy/osu-wiki/news/2018-05-21-project-loved-week-of-may-20th.md

 [![](/wiki/shared/news/banners/project-loved.jpg)](https://osu.ppy.sh/community/forums/120)

 Welcome to the second [Project Loved](https://osu.ppy.sh/community/forums/120) voting round of May 2018!
-This week's map selection includes both recent hits and old favorites; there's sure to be something that will fit your tastes!
-The beatmap descriptions provided below will do the explaining, but first, there are a few things about Project Loved that we need to address.
+This week's beatmap selection includes both recent hits and old favourites; there's sure to be something that will fit your tastes!
+The descriptions provided below will do the explaining, but first, there are a few things about Project Loved that we need to address.

 Firstly, the lineup of osu!catch captains is changing!
 Two of our long-time captains, [Deif](https://osu.ppy.sh/users/318565) and [JBHyperion](https://osu.ppy.sh/users/4879508), have decided to retire from the role.
 They both deserve a huge thanks for all the work they've done in nominating and reviewing osu!catch maps over the last seven months.
 To fill in the gap, regular beatmap description writer [SartNYAN OwO xD](https://osu.ppy.sh/users/4100941) will be taking the position.
 He's already been working close with the Project Loved team for quite some time, so we're glad to welcome him as a captain!